A queer Kac-Moody construction: Type Q Kac--Moody algebras

 \begin{proof} The backward direction is clear.
 For the forward direction, suppose that $\AA$ satisfies (KM5) but the odd coroots are not linearly independent.
 Since $\dim(\h_{\alpha_i})_{\ol{1}}=1$ for all $i$, let $H_i\in(\h_{\alpha_i})_{\ol{1}}$ be any nonzero element.
 Then by our assumption, for some $i$ we have $H_i\in\sum_{j\neq i}\h_{\alpha_j}$.
 However $H_i$ generates $\h_{\alpha_i}$ as an $\h$-module; thus

 contradiction (KM5). \end{proof}

-\begin{remark} It follows from our work that if $\AA$ is qKM, then for a simple root $\alpha$, the subalgebra $\g\langle\alpha\rangle$ is isomorphic to a central quotient of $\mathfrak{t}\s$ for a Kac-Moody Lie superalgebra with one simple root (see Example \ref{example_ts_pts}).
-This illustrates a beauty in the theory of queer Kac-Moody superalgebras: they are built by `glueing together' extensions of Takiffs of Kac-Moody superalgebras with one simple root.
+\begin{remark} It follows from our work that if $\AA$ is QKM, then for a simple root $\alpha$, the subalgebra $\g\langle\alpha\rangle$ is isomorphic to a central quotient of $\mathfrak{t}\s$ for a Kac--Moody Lie superalgebra $\mathfrak{s}$ with one simple root (see Example \ref{example_ts_pts}).
+Thus QKM algebras are built by `glueing together' extensions of Takiffs of Kac--Moody superalgebras with one simple root.

-A trivial way to glue together such Takiffs is via the Takiff construction applied to an arbitrary Kac-Moody Lie superalgebra; however, in a sense, this is a less interesting type of glueing.
+A trivial way to glue together such Takiffs is via the Takiff construction applied to an arbitrary Kac--Moody Lie superalgebra; however, in a sense, this is a less interesting type of glueing.
 We will find that if we avoid such constructions, we are led to more `interesting' Lie superalgebras such as $\q(n)$, and also that the theory becomes very rigid. \end{remark}

-\subsection{Cartan datum for qKM algebras}
+\subsection{Cartan datum for QKM algebras}

-Because qKM algebras only have simple roots of type $Tak(\s)$ for $\s=\s\l(2),\o\s\p(1|2)$, or $\s\l(1|1)$, we can more explicitly present their Cartan datum.
+Because QKM algebras only have simple roots of type $Tak(\s)$ for $\s=\s\l(2),\o\s\p(1|2)$, or $\s\l(1|1)$, we can more explicitly present their Cartan datum.
 We do that now, while also introducing notation that will be used henceforth throughout the paper.